6300 Southcenter Blvd., #100

-The Permit Center coordinates the review of various permits, including building and mechanical permits.
+The Permit Center coordinates the review of various permits, including, building, mechanical, plumbing/gas piping, electrical and public works permits.
 At the Permit Center, you will find staff available from the Building Division, Planning Division and Public Works Department to assist you with your development proposal and questions that you may have.
 No appointment is necessary.

-The Permit Center hours are 7:30 a.m. – 5:00 p.m., Monday thru Friday, excluding holidays.
-All building, mechanical, plumbing/gas piping and electrical permits will be accepted and/or issued between the hours of 7:30 a.m. and 4:30 p.m.
-Public Works Permits and Land Use Permits will also be accepted during this time.
+The Permit Center accepts and issues building, mechanical, plumbing/gas piping and electrical permits between the hours of 7:30 a.m. and 4:30 p.m.
+This also includes public works permits.

 eTrakit Online Access to Permit Information

 - Temporary Special Events Permit

 - Combination Permit Application – New Single Family

 - Electrical Permit Application

 - How To Schedule a Permit Inspection

 - Plumbing/Gas Piping Permit Application

 - Public Works Fee Estimate Worksheet